davidly/rvos/README.md

     * mmap calls work provided calls use flags ( MAP_PRIVATE | MAP_ANONYMOUS ).
 See tests\tmmap.c for an example.
 This is how clib uses mmap.
     * Works with Rust apps provided they're statically linked, e.g.: rustc -O -C target-feature=+crt-static sample.rs

 * Files:
     * riscv.?xx       Emulates a RISC-V processor in M mode.
     * rvos.cxx        Loads .elf files and executes them using the riscv.?xx emulator.
 Emulates some Linux syscalls.
-    * rvos.h          Header file for rvos and for apps that call into rvos syscalls
+    * linuxem.h          Header file for rvos and for apps that call into rvos syscalls
     * rvctable.txt    RVC compressed to 32-bit RISC-V instruction lookup table.
 Generated with rvos -g
     * m.bat           Builds rvos on Windows. mr.bat is the same but release-optimized
     * m.sh            Builds rvos on Linux. mr.sh is the same but is release-optimized.